Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Add-AzEnvironment.md

 ```

 ### -AzureOperationalInsightsEndpointResourceId
-Specifies the audience for access tokens that authorize requests for Operational Insights services.
+The audience for tokens authenticating with the Azure Log Analytics API.

 ```yaml
 Type: System.String